neuralhydrology/neuralhydrology/docs/source/usage/config.rst

    - ``type`` (default 'fc'): Type of the embedding net.
 Currently, only 'fc' for fully-connected net is supported.
    - ``hiddens``: List of integers that define the number of neurons per layer in the fully connected network.
      The last number is the number of output neurons.
 Must have at least length one.
    - ``activation`` (default 'tanh'): activation function of the network.
+Supported values are:
-Supported values are 'tanh', 'sigmoid', 'linear'.
+     'tanh', 'sigmoid', 'linear', and 'relu'.
      The activation function is not applied to the output neurons, which always have a linear activation function.
      An activation function for the output neurons has to be applied in the main model class.
    - ``dropout`` (default 0.0): Dropout rate applied to the embedding network.